The Reading Rooms | Holiday Cottage in the Yorkshire Dales | Catch The Breeze

 James Herriot had it right when he said: "Oughtershaw.
 A piece of bleakest Yorkshire, but smiling in the sunshine through its bare miles of tufted grass.
 The air had the sharp sweetness, which is found only on the top-most Pennines."
 Film buffs will tell you nearby Hawes is home to the famous Wallace & Gromit Wensleydale cheese, it is an untroubled village of mellow stone buildings, shops and houses linked by cobbled streets.

 Buckden, Kettlewell was a film location for Calendar Girls.
 And be sure not to miss the market towns of Grassington and Skipton.
 As you explore, expect dry stone walls and barns, flower-rich hay meadows and valley-side woodland.
 At the tip of the Dales is the unspoilt wilderness of Swaledale, home to some of Yorkshire's best walking and cycling.
-When it comes to peace, tranquility and natural beauty, few locations offer more.
+When it comes to peace, tranquillity and natural beauty, few locations offer more.

 Hawes - 8.7 miles